 Bundle Up and Attend a Night Parade

-The two night parades (the borough of Charlesbourg Parade and the Upper Town Parade) that take place during Carnival are among the festival's most anticipated events.
+The night parades that take place during Carnival are among the festival's most anticipated events.
 Be sure to dress warmly for the parade as Québec is one of the coldest cities in North America and and you will be out in the colder night air for some time.
 If you're over 18 then a cane filled with caribou, the traditional festival alcoholic drink made from a secret recipe which includes red wine and hard liquor, will help keep you warm.
 The parades are free for anyone to attend - no Effigy required.

 Eat Maple Taffy